Site

 Special Page Links

-Tip: If you try to delete a page that has been set as the Index Page for your Site, you will be notified that it is the Index Page and will be prompted to confirm the deletion of that asset.
+If you try to delete a page that has been set as the Index Page for your Site, you will be notified that it is the Index Page and will be prompted to confirm the deletion of that asset.

 Not Found Page Options

 This section allows you to configure the layout of the Not Found page, specified in the Special Page Links section.
-The Not Found Page Options section of the Details screen is shown in the figure below.

-Cache Globally: select whether to globally cache the Not Found page.
+• Cache Globally: Select whether to globally cache the Not Found page.
 When this option is enabled, the Not Found page will share a common cache entry everywhere it is used, irrespective of the URL.

 This should only be used on Sites where the configured Not Found page is constant and not dynamically generated by URL.
-By default, this field is set to No.

 URLs Screen